 Level I - Quoted prices are available in active markets for identical investments as of the reporting date.
 The type of investments included in Level I include listed equities and listed derivatives.
-As required by ASC 820, the Company does not adjust the quoted price for these investments, even in situations where Evercore holds a large position and a sale could reasonably impact the quoted price.
+As required by ASC 820, the Company does not adjust the quoted price for these investments, even in situations where the Company holds a large position and a sale could reasonably impact the quoted price.

 Level II - Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
-The estimated fair values of the Corporate Bonds, Municipal Bonds, Other
+The estimated fair values of the Corporate Bonds, Municipal Bonds, Other Debt Securities and Securities Investments held at December 31, 2013 and 2012 are based on quoted market prices provided by external pricing services.